 Purchasing a Buy to Let property can be a good investment, however, the mortgage process can seem daunting and complicated.
-Consultant Mortgage Broker, Luke Worrell, explains some of the most common questions we get about the buy to let mortgage process.
+Consultant Mortgage Broker, Charlie Potter, explains some of the most common questions we get about the buy to let mortgage process.

 Every case is unique however we see that on average, a buy to let purchase should receive a mortgage offer within 3-6 weeks, and completion another 4 weeks from then.
 This can differ depending on other variables such as the chain the property is in, so may well complete more quickly than that or can potentially take longer.
 The process for remortgages is a lot quicker, and we would expect the full process to be completed within 6 weeks.

 If you need funds to purchase the buy to let property more quickly than this, say from a property auction, you may find that Bridging Finance is a better option, as this can be completed in around a month which gives you time to get a buy to let mortgage in place at a later date.
 For more on bridging and auction finance, please see our blog on the topic here.

-- First, you need to speak with a broker about the property and/or budget you have in mind for you buy to let investment.
+- First, you need to speak with a broker about the property and/or budget you have in mind for your buy to let investment.
 They will give you a fact find document, which covers your finances, to complete.

 - Once you’ve returned the fact find, your broker can research the market and source some suitable lenders and rates for your individual circumstances.

 - Your broker will then discuss these options with you, looking at the market again and help you decide on a suitable product.
 Once you’ve selected a product your broker can apply for a Decision/Agreement in Principle (DIP/AIP) from the chosen lender.
 Depending on the lender, you may be asked to complete further supporting documentation – your broker will be able to help you with this.